13 ways to celebrate real, organic bread

 7. If you're in London, check out Hackney's E5 Bakehouse.
 Channelling the true spirit of real bread, they use organic, locally-sourced ingredients, serving delicious, daily-baked breads & homemade cakes.
 Their head bakers also share their expertise in weekly bread courses.

 8. Alternatively, the South West & Bristol are a hub for real bread in the UK.
 Hunt down a loaf from Hobbs House Bakery, who use traditional overnight methods to produce real bread, or a branch of Baker Tom's across Cornwall for a fresh loaf and a coffee.

 9. Call us biased, but, a cob from The Authentic Bread Company might just be the best thing since sliced bread.

 10. Keep your sweet tooth happy with this seasonal special; a recipe for organic blackberry and apple sourdough from Vanessa Kimbell.

 11. Radio Alice use this mother yeast recipe to make the tastiest sourdough pizza, but it could easily be adapted for a sourdough loaf.
 Alternatively, try a sourdough bases at one of their pizzeria branches in Hoxton or Clapham.

-13. Pop in and savour a slice of the real stuff from one of our Organic Served Here restaurants.
+13. Pop in and savour a slice with a hearty breakfast at one of our certified Organic Served Here cafes.